Rifazul-Islam/Rifazul-Islam/README.md

 ## I Working with technology.

-As a MERN stack developer, I specialize in building web applications using MongoDB for data storage, Express.js for server-side development, React for creating dynamic user interfaces, and Node.js as the runtime environments.
+As a Front-End developer, I specialize in building web applications using MongoDB for data storage, Express.js for server-side development, React for creating dynamic user interfaces, and Node.js as the runtime environments.

 ## Technology that I know